MLH/mlh-policies/member-event-guidelines.md

     subject to approval from GitHub.
 Information will be sent out 40 days prior to your hackathon.

+    - **Asia-Pacific:** First Time Member Event grants are currently not available to Member Events in Asia-Pacific.

 5.  **MLH Localhost Workshops.** Hackers want workshops.
 We’ve created a program called MLH Localhost to help you run high-quality workshops that get hackers excited either before the hackathon or teach your